National History Bee

 Regionals: Study Guides

-Each Regionals is played using one of three question sets: Red, White, or Blue.
-There is no difference between the sets in terms of content focus or difficulty.
-Students can compete at up to 3 Regionals, once on each question set.
+Each Regionals is played using one of seven question sets: Red, White, Blue, Gold, A, B, or C. The “Color Sets” are played at the tournaments which also feature a Science Bee and Geography Bee; the “Letter Sets” are played at the tournaments which also feature a History Bowl.
+There is no difference between the sets in terms of content focus or difficulty except that Gold Set is slightly more challenging as it it meant as a tune up for the National Championships.
+Students can compete at up to seven Regional Tournaments, once on each question set.
 Each question set has a Study Guide that is compiled once the questions for that question set have been written, so students who are competing at a tournament should review the correct study guide in advance!
 The Study Guides do not contain information on every question in the tournament, but they typically reference things to know about harder topics that will come up.

 Regionals: Tournament Registration and Logistics

 Students and their families must register for each Regionals tournament on the Registration Page.
-Typically, the deadline is 12 days in advance of each tournament, but please check the Registration Page to be sure.
+Typically, the deadline is 12 days in advance of each tournament for tournaments which also feature a Science Bee and a Geography Bee, and 8 days in advance for tournaments which also feature a History Bowl, but please check the Registration Page to be sure.
 After the deadline passes, a wait list is maintained for each tournament: we will attempt to accommodate as many students as possible, but we need to ensure sufficient staff first.
-The cost to compete in the Regionals of the National History Bee is $49 per tournament with a $10 surcharge if registered for after the deadline.
+The cost to compete in the Regionals of the National History Bee is $50 per tournament with a $10 surcharge if registered for after the deadline.
+If students are also competing in the National History Bowl, there is a $20 discount, so that the fee there would be $30.
 There is no obligation to bring a question reader or buzzer system to the tournament; IAC will provide these.
 An email will be sent in the week prior to each tournament, as well as within a week after the tournament with further logistical details.

 For all questions on the Regionals, please email ems-info@iacompetitions.com.